 This savory-sweet-salty take on spring's first asparagus is couched in classic Spanish influences and absolutely glows with gorgeous color.
 In the summer, try it with fresh green beans and grilled tuna.

-- 3 cloves garlic, crushed Add to list
+- 6 cloves garlic, 3 crushed and 3 minced, divided Add to list

 - 18 asparagus spears, tough ends trimmed Add to list

 - 12 slices rustic bread, such as Ciabatta or baguette Add to list

 - Salt and pepper, to taste Add to list

 - 1 teaspoon fresh thyme leaves Add to list